-While you can legally raise up to $1 million with crowdfunding websites,1 crowdfunding is also really good for microloans, so it can suit your needs, whether they be big or small.
+While you can legally raise up to $1 million with crowdfunding websites,1 crowdfunding is also really good for microloans, so it can suit your needs, whether big or small.
 If you’re looking for a good crowdfunding website to get you started, Kiva is one of the best out there.

 Step 3: Apply for the loan

 Once you’ve decided what type of loan you want and which lender you’ll use, the next step is to apply.
 Most online alternative lenders have much faster applications and application turnaround than traditional lenders.
 So if all your paperwork is in order and you have good qualifications (high credit scores, solid proof of business growth), you could be done with your application and approved for your funds in less than 24 hours.

 Also, we know applying for a loan can be overwhelming on its own, so we’ve provided a clear guide on how to get a business loan that can answer any questions you have over those nitty-gritty details.